fburlig/BSS_COVID_migration/README.md

 |-- Results
 |   |-- Appendix
 ```
-Researchers who obtain the raw data for this project can replicate our results by running the code in the following order:
+Researchers who obtain the raw data for this project can replicate our results by running the `MASTER_run_full_project.do` file.
+This calls all required `.do` files and `.R` scripts in order.
+We have provided all data required to produce the final outputs.
+Any replicator can run the `MASTER_run_full_project.do` file, including the initialization steps, and then starting from Step 9, to fully replicate our results.
+The included `scheme-fb.scheme` is required for figures to have the same aesthetics as in the main paper.

-CHANGE THESE!!
-1) `BKRRW_Schools/00_MASTER_set_paths.do` sets all paths for use in subsequent `Stata` .do files.
-Before using this, you will need to change the master paths to match your directory structure.

-2) `BKRRW_Schools/Build/B00_MASTER_build_all.do` runs all code to build datasets in `Stata`.
-Note that some portions of this build are run in `R`.
-Researchers will have to run the 4 `.R` files in the `BKRRW_Schools/Build` folder at the appropriate time partway through the `BOO_MASTER_build_all.do` file.
-This code takes large amounts of memory and is quite slow (ie, may take several days to run), due to the use of interval electricity metering data.

-3) `BKRRW_Schools/Analyze/A00_MASTER_analyze_all.do` runs all analysis code in Stata.

-4) `BKRRW_Schools/produce_output/PO00_MASTER_produce_output_all.do` generates all tables (in LaTeX format) and figures (in PDF format) in Stata for both the main text and the appendix.
-Appendix Figure C.1: "Locations of untreated and treated schools" must be built in `R` using the file `PO05_MASTER_make_map.R`.

-The `BKRRW_Schools/Build`, `BKRRW_Schools/Analyze`, and `BKRRW_Schools/Produce_output` folders contain all required sub-programs.

-To replicate all empirical results, figures, and tables for the main paper and SI, researchers can run the code starting from this point, and continue in order:
+Note that prior to running this file, researchers must set the indicated file paths at the top of this `.do` file.
+In addition, replicators must change the directory path (the `setwd()` step) at the top of _each_ included `.R` script that they intend to run.

-Note that the final Figure 1, Panel A and Figure 2, Panel A in the main text underwent final assemblyin Adobe Illustrator.
+The final Figure 1, Panel A and Figure 2, Panel A in the main text were assembled in Adobe Illustrator.

 ### Contact
 If you have remaining questions about the code described here, please contact [Fiona Burlig](mailto:burlig@uchicago.edu).